 The statement of purpose is not a personal biography, but a statement of goals that explains your academic study interests, and outlines the reasons the GTU, its faculty, and the school of affiliation are an appropriate place for the proposed program of study.
 This statement should be approximately 300-500 words.

 Choose people who can speak knowledgeably and articulately about your academic and intellectual potential and will write specific letters.
 Academic references are different from general character references.
 Letters are requested by the applicant and submitted by the recommender via the online application system.
-Forms are also available for downloading on this page.
+The form is available for download here.
 If you do not use the online system, we suggest that your recommenders seal the letter in an envelope and sign across the seal, return it to you to send with your application materials, or if they prefer, they may send the letter directly to the GTU via email or hard copy.
 Inform them of the application deadline and provide them with the recommendation form as well as a stamped envelope addressed to: Admissions Office, Graduate Theological Union, 2400 Ridge Road, Berkeley, CA 94709.
-Email: email@example.com
+Email: firstname.lastname@example.org

 Applicants are expected to have a minimum Grade Point Average of 3.0 (on a scale of 4.0) for the bachelor’s degree.
 Transcripts should show a range of undergraduate courses which demonstrate solid preparation in the humanities and some knowledge of religion.
 If an applicant is currently enrolled in a program, an in-progress transcript showing work to-date needs to be submitted.
 Upon admittance, final transcripts must demonstrate conferral of degree.
 An applicant should also list all post-secondary schools attended, with the most recent listed first.
 Official transcripts are sealed, unopened documents issued by the institution which bear the actual signature of the registrar and the seal of the institution.
 Institutions can also send official transcripts directly to the GTU's Admissions Department at email@example.com.